buzinas/simple-scrollbar/README.md

 It was developed for evergreen browsers, but it works both on IE10 and IE11 either.

-If you want to make it works down to IE9, the only thing you need to do is to add the [classList polyfill] (https://github.com/eligrey/classList.js).
+If you want to make it works down to IE9, the only thing you need to do is to add the [classList polyfill](https://github.com/eligrey/classList.js).

 ```HTML
 <!--[if IE 9]><script src="classList.min.js"></script><![endif]-->